technogodCEO/fibcalc/full-history-and-notes.md

 Just as a reminder, this version of the software is capable of:

-1. Printing out the fibonacci sequence as a list up to a selected number.
+1. Printing out the Fibonacci sequence as a list up to a selected number.
-2. Printing out a selected number in the fibonacci sequence.
+2. Printing out a selected number in the Fibonacci sequence.

-I will attempt to comment out this code and update it in smaller bits in order to prevent further meltdowns.
+I will attempt to comment out this code and update it in smaller increments to prevent further meltdowns.

 I will breathe new life into this project and am sorry for any annoyance it's failure may have caused.

 ### note:
-there are so many bugs and I don't know what is going on, so I am going to end this project, and maybe create a new one that does the same thing but with better conventions so we don't have this problem again.
+The bugs in the software have become unmanageable, so I am going to end this project and maybe create a new one that does the same thing but with better conventions, so we don't have this problem again.
 I have turned this into a legacy project :(

-If you have any ideas on how to fix this code please let me know
+If you have any ideas on how to fix this code, please let me know

-This note however is just for the time being and I may change my mind in the future
+This note, however, is just for the time being, and I may change my mind in the future

 ### v0.3.2

-1. Fixed error with imputing into functions with converting boolean to integer by reordering code
+1. Fixed error with inputting into functions by converting boolean to integer by reordering code
 2. Fixed error that didn't allow fib to be returned
 3. Fixed error that prevented recursion from working
 4. Fixed error with logic in number selection